UOW’s editorial style is based on the Style manual for authors, editors and printers, sixth edition.

 honorifics, Dr, Cr, Mr, Mrs, St (for Saint) are the only honorifics we shorten, so spell out Professor and Associate Professor in full.
 Use full title of Associate Professor or Emeritus Professor in all instances.

 major, is the field or discipline in which a student focusses during their degree.
 Always lower case unless the full name of the degree and major are being used.
-E.g. he is doing a major in finance, he is doing a finance major, or he is doing a Bachelor of Commerce (Finance).
+E.g. he is doing a major in finance, he is doing a finance major, or he is doing a Bachelor of Business (Finance).

 master’s degree, see course names.
 Should be lower case with an apostrophe, unless the full name of the degree is being used.
 E.g. You can study a Master of Business, She studied her master’s degree.